Needing More Than Just Purpose

 But at its best, a high drive to achieve can make for a truly inspirational leader – particularly when it’s paired with a clear sense of purpose.
 This is the type of leader so many teams long for: one who doesn’t just push for results, but who rallies each person around a central mission.
 This leader’s energy for success is often infectious, uniting and uplifting teams to do their best and most meaningful work.

 The Great Place to Work Institute (GPTW) recently highlighted stories of such leaders, citing some of the practices they rely on for connecting their employees to purpose.
 First on the list: using storytelling as a way to illustrate shared values, a practice that has been around for millennia.
-Here, GPTW cites AbbVie, the Global biotechnology company who developed five guiding principles with input from their employees.
+Here, GPTW cites AbbVie, the global biotechnology company that developed five guiding principles with input from their employees.
 Once the principles were agreed upon, AbbVie asked employees and leaders to share a story that illustrated their personal connection to each principle and compiled them into a video series.
 AbbVie has over 26,000 employees – and a whopping 90% of them say they are proud to work for the company.

 Inspirational leadership requires four things: